Yogesh8129/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented SignOut Feature
 - Update profile API call
+- Bug fix of Signup user display name and profile picture update
+- Bug fix if user is not logged in then redirect /browse to login page or vice-versa

 # Features
 - Login/Signup
     - Sign In/ Sign up Form